wsmd/github-profile-status/README.md

 Sets the user status using the provided [`status`](#the-changeuserstatusinput-object).

-All attribues of `status` are optional except for `message`.

 Note that attributes omitted from `status` will be cleared.
-If you only want to update the specified attributes without affecting any exisitng ones, consider using the [`update()`](#updatechanges-changeuserstatusinput-promiseuserstatus--null) method instead.
+If you only want to update the specified attributes without affecting any existing ones, consider using the [`update()`](#updatechanges-changeuserstatusinput-promiseuserstatus--null) method instead.

 Returns a Promise that resolves with the [user status](#status-object) object, or `null` if the status was cleared (e.g. providing an empty message).

 #### `update(status: ChangeUserStatusInput): Promise<UserStatus | null>`

-Partially updates the provided status attribues.
-All attributes of [`status`](##the-changeuserstatusinput-object), including `message`, are optional.
-Attributes ommited from the `status` object will remain as they are.
+Partially updates the provided status attributes.
+All attributes of [`status`](##the-changeuserstatusinput-object) are optional.
+Attributes omitted from the `status` object will remain as they are.

 Returns a Promise that resolves with the [user status](#status-object) object, or `null` if the status was cleared (e.g. providing empty attributes).